Celyagd/celyagd.github.io/about/index.md

 - I'm the co-founder of an Open Science community [HackYourPhD](hackyourphd.org)
 - I'm a yoga teacher

+To know more about my background : my CV is on [Linkedin](https://www.linkedin.com/in/celyagrusondaniel)

 ##What would you find on this website ?

 Informations about :